o3de/o3de.org/content/docs/userguide/terrain/rivers-prep-terrain.md

 ---
-description: ' Use the rise/lower terrain brush to create a realistic riverbed and walls for your river in &ALY;. '
+description: ' Use the rise/lower terrain brush to create a realistic riverbed and walls for your river in Lumberyard. '
 title: Preparing the River Terrain
 ---
 # Preparing the River Terrain {#terrain-rivers-prep-terrain}